If you cannot complete an online assessment due to major technical disruptions or failures, you can apply for special consideration (technical).

 If you suffer technical disruptions and failures during an online exam or mid-semester test:

-1. Visit the exams technical support page for support during your exam or call us:
+1. Visit the exams technical support page for support during your exam or call Stop 1:

-- Inside Australia: 13 6352 (once you call, select option 1 in the first menu for current students and then select option 1 again in the second menu for exam enquiries)
+- Inside Australia: 13 6352 (select Option 1 for current students then select Option 1 again for exam enquiries)

-- Outside Australia: +61 3 9035 5511 (once you call, select option 1 in the first menu for current students and then select option 1 again in the second menu for exam enquiries)
+- Outside Australia: +61 3 9035 5511 (select Option 1 for current students then select Option 1 again for exam enquiries)

 2. Make every attempt to complete your exam/mid-semester test within your allocated time period.
 If the disruption is minor (brief interruptions for less than 10% of the exam or mid-semester test time), you should continue with the exam/mid-semester test and submit it by the end time – you won’t need to request Special consideration (technical) for minor technical issues.
 If you are sitting an exam, every exam has a 30-minute submission window after the exam end time which you may use to submit your exam if you need to.
 This time is intended to account for minor technical issues you may experience.